Sexual Assault Resources

 Contact a Confidential Advocate

-Trained advocates are available through USU's Sexual Assault and Anti-Violence Information office and CAPSA in Logan to help you navigate your options, help you seek medical attention, get a sexual assault forensic exam and connect you with counseling.
+Trained advocates are available through USU's Sexual Assault and Anti-Violence Information office and CAPSA in Logan (for Logan students) to help you navigate your options, help you seek medical attention, get a sexual assault forensic exam and connect you with counseling.
+If you are outside the Logan campus area, SAAVI can provide referrals to your local services and talk to you about your options.

 Get Medical Attention

 These resources are totally confidential and your incident is not shared.
-For a sexual assault forensic exam, please go directly to Cache Valley Hospital.
+For a sexual assault forensic exam in the Logan campus area, go directly to Cache Valley Hospital.
 In order to preserve evidence, do not bathe, shower, use the restroom, change your clothes, comb your hair or clean up.
+Sexual asault forensic exams are available across the state from trained Sexual Assault Nurse Examiners.
+Contact SAAVI or USU Police to find the exam provider nearest to you.

 Cache Valley Hospital: 435-719-9700 | 2380 N. 400 E., North Logan